Last Updated on May 4, 2021

 - Larger waist people may need a larger belt

 Gatorback B140 Professional Roofer’s Tool Belt

 Our last pick is another Gatorback B140 roofer’s tool belt.
-Like other Gatorback models, this one also comes with six waist sizes.
+Like other Gatorback models, this one also comes in six waist sizes.
 Actually, it is the predated version of the B145 model discussed earlier.
-This tool belt is constructed from 1250 denier DuraTek nylon except for the tipped-belt.
+This tool belt is constructed from 1250 denier DuraTek nylon except for the tipped belt.
 The belt comprises all the things that you want.

 The belt has air channel padding that boosts up back support.
 It also draws sweat from your body so you will enjoy a great comfy tool belt.
 There are handles with the belt pouches that ensure convenient carrying.

-This belt is securely fitted by the double roller buckle and never expand or fasten very tightly.
+This belt is securely fitted by the double roller buckle and never expands or fastens very tightly.
 For attaching suspenders, there are pre-installed suspenders rings.
 All the stress points of the belt set have reinforcements of bar-tack stitching, rivets, and intense web core.

 - The padded belt gives great back

 - 11 pockets with hammer and tape holders